NicodemusGurion/nicodemusgurion.github.io/_posts/2023-11-27-The Trinity Doctrine in the Bible.md

 > In the year that King Uzziah died I saw Jehovah sitting upon a throne, high and lifted up; and the train of his robe filled the temple. ...
 3 And one called to another and said: “Holy, holy, holy is Jehovah of hosts; the whole earth is full of his glory!” ... my eyes have seen the King, Jehovah of hosts!”

 Isaiah saw the glory of Jehovah. in [John 12:41](#john-12-41) John explains that Isaiah actually saw Jesus Christ.
+This is the scripture John talked about when he said that Isaiah saw Jesus.
 This proves that Jesus is Jehovah.

 ## Isaiah 6: 8